allmaps/allmaps/packages/openlayers/README.md

 ### `WarpedMapLayer#getMapsConvexHull(mapIds, projectionOptions)`

-Get the convex hull of the maps
+Get the convex hull of all selected maps maps

 The result is returned in lon-lat `EPSG:4326` by default.
-Set projectionOptions to { projection: { definition: 'EPSG:3857' } } to get result in WebMercator.

 Note: more selection options are available on this function of WarpedMapList